Grandparents & Parenting Plans – Avoiding Court

 If a Grandparent is included in the Parenting Plan then they can also sign the Parenting Plan.

-A Parenting Plan is not binding or enforceable.
+A Parenting Plan is unfortunately, not legally binding or enforceable.
+But…

-The Court will however consider the Parenting Plan as evidence of what the parties agreed was probably in the best interests of the child or children at the time.
+If a signed Parenting Plan was made previously, then a Court will want to see a copy of the Parenting Plan and will consider the Parenting Plan as being evidence of what the parties agreed was probably in the best interests of the child or children at the time.

-If you would like to arrange to spend time with your Grandchildren then you can contact a Family Dispute Resolution Provider such as your local Family Relationships Centre to initiate a Family Dispute Resoution Conference.
+If you would like to arrange to spend time with your Grandchildren then you should contact a Family Dispute Resolution Provider such as your local Family Relationships Centre to initiate and find out about a Family Dispute Resoution Conference being arranged.

-A FDR Conference is similar to a Mediation and except in cases of urgency, before you can go to Court to obtain an Order, you must file a Section 60I Certificate from a FDR provider showing there was at least an attempt to go to a FDR Conference first.
+A FDR Conference is similar to a Mediation and except in cases of urgency (like child abuse or family violence), before you can go to Court to obtain an Order regarding a Child (including a Grandchild), you must file a Section 60I Certificate from a FDR provider showing there was at least an attempt to go to an FDR Conference first.

-More is explained in Why must Grandparents attend Mediation page.
+More about this is detailed on our Why must Grandparents attend Mediation page.

 If you cannot reach agreement about the time to be spent between a Grandparent and Grandchild our page How a Grandparent goes to Court explains more.